open/close all folders

 - A stage in Clay Fighter 63 1/3 took place above a toilet where it was possible to knock your opponent into.

-- The NES Tom and Jerry game had a stage where Jerry had to navigate a drain pipe maze to get to the kitchen sink while dodging flows of water.
+- The NES Tom and Jerry Licensed Game had a stage where Jerry had to navigate a drain pipe maze to get to the kitchen sink while dodging flows of water.

 - Boogerman: This platformer had the title character flush himself down toilets to enter a sewer loaded with powerups and enemies.
 It's also how the Big Bad is defated-Boogerman burps him into the toilet and he's flushed away.